26 BEST Vegetarian & Vegan Restaurants in Mexico City

 The beautiful interior

-Plantasia is a vegetarian restaurant in Mexico City serving plant-based Asian food as the name suggests.
+Plantasia is a great place for vegan food in CDMX serving plant-based Asian dishes.
 It’s a fantastic space filled with huge plants and Buddha statues.

 It’s fully vegan with a menu divided into starters, soups (pho, ramen, and tom kha), mains, and sushi.
 The latter was a particular highlight with lots of delicious flavors and sauces.